trolund/npu/README.md

 ### Scope

-No users are modeled in the system and not authentication is implemented.
+No users are modeled in the system and no authentication is implemented.

 The system is a simple backend for a social platform where users can upload NPU creations and rate others' work.
 The system is hosted on Azure and uses **Azure Cosmos DB** for storing data and **Azure Blob Storage** for storing images.